 How to succeed in customer service jobs

-- Be positive and persistent — As with every profession, there will be aspects of of all customer service jobs that you love — and some you don’t enjoy quite so much.
-Focus on the elements that excite you about the work and demonstrate positivity in all your thoughts and actions.
-Being persistent will help you make it through tough times and win over even the most difficult customers.
+- Be positive.
+As with every profession, there will be aspects of customer service jobs that you like more than others.
+Focus on the elements that excite you about the work and demonstrate positivity, even when dealing with the most difficult customers.

-- Expect a learning curve — Wouldn’t it be great if we already knew everything we needed to know about a job right at the beginning?
-OK, this only happens in fairy tales and Hollywood blockbusters.
-And, since we live in the real world, the best approach is to have patience and set realistic expectations.
-While it may not be particularly difficult to join the customer service field, it will take time to master it and to learn the unique professes and procedures of your employer.
+- Expect a learning curve.
+Wouldn’t it be great if we already knew everything we needed to know about a job right at the beginning?
+Since that’s usually not the case, the best approach when starting out is to have patience and set realistic expectations.
+While it may not be particularly difficult to join the customer service field, it will take time to master it and to learn the unique processes and procedures of your employer.
 Don't be afraid to ask your boss and colleagues for tips as you aim to exceed expectations in the customer service jobs you hold.

-- Learn how to collaborate with others — Being a team player is essential to working in a call center or as a member of a customer service department.
-Often, more than one person is needed to resolve an issue or answer a customer inquiry.
-The better able you are at collaborating with others, the farther you'll go in your customer service career.
+- Collaborate with others.
+Being a team player is essential when it comes to providing outstanding customer service.
+Collaboration skills are even more important when teams are working remotely or dispersed.
+Often, more than one person is needed to resolve an issue or respond to a complicated customer inquiry.
+The better you are at communicating and collaborating with others, the farther you'll go in your customer service career.

-- Keep learning — Whether you are starting out in the profession or are a seasoned customer service professional, it’s important to stay up to date with the latest trends, such as new systems and advancements in customer care techniques.
+- Keep learning.
+Whether you’re just starting out or you’re a seasoned customer service professional, it’s important to stay up to date with the latest trends, such as new systems and advancements in customer care strategies.
 Seek out and request training that can help make you more effective at your job.
-Be sure to document the new skills and tools you learn on your resume so you are well-positioned to pursue new opportunities with your company or customer service jobs with other firms.
+Be sure to document the new skills and tools you learn on your resume so you are well-positioned to pursue new opportunities within your company or customer service jobs with other firms.

 Are you ready to submit your customer service resume?
 Upload it here.